2025-26 college football bowl confidence picks, predictions, computer projections

 SportsLine's computer model has revealed its 2025-26 college football bowl confidence picks and CFP predictions

-Eleven 2025-26 college football bowl games and four playoff matchup are in the books, but some bowl confidence pools remain open for entries or modifications as there are around 30 matchups remaining to make college football bowl picks on before the curtain closes on this season.
-The biggest remaining college football spread has Utah as a 15.5-point favorite over Nebraska in the Las Vegas Bowl on Wednesday, Dec.
-31 as Kyle Whittingham will coach his final game for the Utes.
+The 2025-26 college football bowl season has already seen 24 games completed, in addition to four playoff matchups.
+But some bowl confidence pools remain open for entries or modifications as there are over a dozen matchups remaining to make college football bowl picks on before the curtain closes on this season.
+The biggest remaining college football spread has Utah as a 14-point favorite over Nebraska in the Las Vegas Bowl on Wednesday.
+The spread dropped one point after the announcement that Kyle Whittingham would depart for Michigan before this game.
 While putting faith in big favorites is a part of just about everyone's college football bowl confidence strategy, correctly predicting a couple upsets can give you a big edge in any football pools.

-Anticipated matchups outside of the CFP include Penn State vs. Clemson (-3), Vanderbilt (-5.5) vs. Iowa, Georgia Tech vs. BYU (-4), Tennessee vs. Illinois (+2.5) and Michigan vs. Texas (-7.5).
+Anticipated matchups outside of the CFP include Vanderbilt (-4.5) vs. Iowa, USC vs. TCU (+6.5), Tennessee vs. Illinois (+2.5), Michigan vs. Texas (-7.5) and Mississippi State vs. Wake Forest (+3).
 Before making any college football predictions for bowl season, be sure to see the latest college football bowl confidence picks from SportsLine's proven model.

 New users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.